dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Vial of Spring Showers.md

 Use this at any time to summon a light spring rain shower until the end of the day.
 Single-use.

-Can be sold: True

-Sell Price: 4 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Common

+Item uid: Vial of Spring Showers

 Sorting priority: 98901

+## item effects

 Special effect: True

-Item uid: Vial of Spring Showers
+## economics

+Sell value: 4 Mews, 0 Mole Cash

 # shops selling Vial of Spring Showers: